ValakPalak/Sudoku-Solver/README.md

 # Sudoku
 Developed a GUI based sudoku game.
 It generates random valid sudoku which user can play with.
-Implemented a solver feature using backtracing algorithm to find solution to any solvable sudoku.
+Implemented a solver feature using backtracking algorithm to find solution to any solvable sudoku.
 Using: Python(Pygame Library)

 ### Getting Started